Cobra – a Two-Degree of Freedom Fiber Optic Positioning Mechanism

 The system uses 2,394 individual “SCARA robot” mechanisms that are 7.7mm in diameter and use two custom rotary piezoelectric motors to individually position each of the optical fibers within its patrol region.

-Updated design and test results were presented at the 2012 SPIE Conference on Astronomical Telescopes and Instrumentation.
+Updated design and test results were presented at the SPIE Conference on Astronomical Telescopes and Instrumentation in 2014 and 2012.
 Initial development of the system was described at the 2009 IEEE Aerospace Conference.

 The Cobra fiber positioner